-Hell is from two different Greek synonyms which were the common names for the trash dump that was always on fire outside the city, called Gehenna by the Jews and Tartarus (so-called by the Greeks).
-They used the same terms to describe the deepest, darkest, hot realms of Hades where the most evil people were cast after dead to suffer punishment, in English that is Hell.
+Hell is from 2 different Greek synonyms which were the common names for the trash dump that was always on fire outside the city, Gehenna and Tartarus.
+They used the same terms to describe the deepest, darkest, hot realms of Hades where the most evil were cast after dead to suffer punishment, in English that is Hell.
 G1067, G5020 a verb "throw into Hell (Tartarus, one time 2Pe 2:4)."
-From a bible standpoint Hades is where all go at death, paradise or flame, Luke 16, Mar 9:43-50.
+From a bible standpoint Hades is where all go at death, paradise or flame, Luke 16.
 Tartarus is where the heavenly messengers who sinned are now.
-At the judgment the 'flame side' of Hades and Tartarus will be cast into Gehenna, i.e. Hell.
+At judgement the 'flame side' of Hades and Tartarus will be cast into Gehenna, i.e. Hell.